sebastiendfortier/fstpy/doc/index.rst

-.. domutils documentation master file, created by sphinx-quickstart on Fri Jun 28 14:27:39 2019.
+.. fstpy documentation master file, created by sphinx-quickstart on Wed Feb 17 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
     Indices and tables